 Overweight ladies and gentleman unite!
-We will overcome.
+As MLK said, "We Shall Overcome."
 Disclaimer: My meal plans, at a modest 1500 calories per day, are designed for a very short female of only moderate activity level.
-I would recommend a taller female or male build more calories into their weight loss plan.
+I would recommend a taller female or male, or someone more active, incorporate more calories into their weight loss plan.
+Extremely low calorie diets, so far as I have seen, are not presently recommended by the medical community even for very obese individuals, as they can lead to nutritional deficiencies and other problems.

 - If choosing to add exercise, which I recommend since it can counteract at least 500 unintended calories a week, add it extremely incrementally, until it becomes a habit.
 Then add more.
 I started at a mere 15 minutes of walking a day in November of 2024 and now average over 30 minutes a day plus have increased my weight lifting routine from 5 pound weights to 8 pound weights in that time, and just started adding in a modest amount of situps.